Partial application of functions

 }

-This allows functions to be used more generically.
+This allows more generic functions to be written.

 Anonymous (lambda) functions

-Anonymous functions can be created with lambda expressions, introduced with a backslash, \, representing a Greek letter lambda, followed by the argument list (optionally with types) in brackets.
+Anonymous functions can be created with lambda expressions, introduced with a backslash, \, representing a Greek letter lambda.
 A simple example is the following, which creates a function then calls it immediately:

 Void foo()